What is seascape art?

 Where can I find examples of Newlyn School paintings?

 The seascapes of the Newlyn School are some of the most well-known seascape paintings in British art history.
 You can often find examples of these seascapes at Tate St Ives, Penlee House Gallery & Museum and The Falmouth Art Gallery.

 Where do artists go to paint in Cornwall?

 There are many places in Cornwall where artists go to paint.
 Some popular locations include Newlyn, St Ives, Penzance and Falmouth.
 There is no shortage of inspiration for seascape painters in Cornwall.

 Cornwall has long been a popular location for painters due to its rugged coastline, secluded coves, and sandy beaches.
-The light in Cornwall is unique, creating incredible colours that are reflected in the sea at various times of the day.
-Many artists find St Ives one of the most beautiful places to paint due to the special quality of the light which reflects from the sandy beach in the harbour.
+The light in Cornwall is unique, creating stunning colours reflected in the sea at various times of the day.
+Many artists find St Ives one of the most beautiful places to paint due to the exceptional quality of the light reflected from the sandy beach in the harbour.

 One artist who captures Cornwall at its best in his artwork is John Dyer.
 He is an award-winning seascape artist who has been painting seascapes for over 20 years.
 His seascapes capture the beauty of Cornwall’s coast at its best and are highly sought after by collectors from all over the world.